Risk-inclusive Contextual Bandits for Early Phase Clinical Trials: Introduction

 \paragraph{{Statistical Inference from Reinforcement Learning}}

-{Research in online RL mainly focuses on regret minimization, balancing exploration and exploitation \citep{agrawal_goyal_2017_acm, dimakopoulou_et_al_2019_aaai, dimakopoulou_et_al_2021_nips, kim_et_al_2021_nips}.
+Research in online RL mainly focuses on regret minimization, balancing exploration and exploitation \citep{agrawal_goyal_2017_acm, dimakopoulou_et_al_2019_aaai, dimakopoulou_et_al_2021_nips, kim_et_al_2021_nips}.
 However, all phases of clinical trials typically involve smaller sample sizes than online RL literature often considers.
-In small samples, some suboptimal arm allocations are still manageable due to exploration, with valid estimation and inference of estimands like effect sizes being the primary interest.
+In small samples, some suboptimal arm allocations are { necessary} due to exploration, with valid estimation and inference of estimands like effect sizes being the primary interest.
 Recent inference tools enable us to perform valid inference with adaptively collected data \citep{bibaut_et_al_2021_neurips, hadad_et_al_2021_pnas, zhang_et_al_2020_nips, zhang_et_al_2021_nips, shen_et_al_2023_jasa}.
-While these methods primarily focus on post-trial inference, continuous monitoring in early-phase trials facilitates faster progression to Phase III or early termination when the investigational drug is evidently effective or deemed unsafe, helping reduce unnecessary time and resource expenditure. { Valid sequential testing offers this flexibility, finding success in other domains \citep{lindon_et_al_2022,maharaj_et_al_2023}.
+While these methods primarily focus on post-trial inference, continuous monitoring in early-phase trials facilitates faster progression to Phase III or early termination when the investigational drug is evidently effective or deemed unsafe, helping reduce unnecessary time and resource expenditure.
+Valid sequential testing offers this flexibility, finding success in other domains \citep{lindon_et_al_2022,maharaj_et_al_2023}.
 More recently, \cite{waudby-smith_et_al_2024+} proposed AsympCS for time-uniform inference of effect sizes in both randomized and observational data.
-Based on this, \cite{dalal_et_al_2024+} extended its validity for general causal parameters.
-Additionally, \cite{ham_et_al_2022+} proposed a design-based confidence sequence for anytime-valid inference of finite-sample estimands.} While { non-asymptotic} CSs \citep{howard_ramdas_mcauliffe_sekhon_2021_aos, waudby-smith_ramdas_2023_jrssb} are popular, we advocate for AsympCS because it yields narrower confidence bounds in small sample sizes.
+Based on this, \cite{dalal_et_al_2024+} extended its validity for general causal parameters. \cite{ham_et_al_2022+} proposed a design-based confidence sequence for anytime-valid inference of finite-sample estimands.
+While non-asymptotic CSs \citep{howard_ramdas_mcauliffe_sekhon_2021_aos, waudby-smith_ramdas_2023_jrssb} are popular due to non-asymptotic inferential guarantees under less assumptions, we advocate for AsympCS because it yields narrower confidence bounds than non-asymptotic CSs for practical sample sizes common in early-phase clinical trials.